brianwmorgan/flashcard-app/README.md

 # Flip and Flourish | Flashcard Study Aid

-This CRUD application is a capstone project for the frontend development section of Thinkful's software engineering program.
-It allows users to create, read, update, and delete decks of flashcards so they can study any subject.
+Flip and Flourish is a live study aid application.
+It allows a user to create, edit, study, and delete decks of flashcards so they can master new material.

 ## Links